Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 Yes, if you find the right editor and if you’re generally open to feedback.

-• it’s too early on in your writing process, and there are still revisions you can make on your own.
+• It’s too early in your writing process, and there are still revisions you can make on your own.

 Manuscript evaluation vs. developmental editing